-6. Should the solicitation pertain to the installation and/or maintenance of any form of infrastructure within the City, the solicitation shall inform the vendors that should they be the successful quoter, they will be required to provide a performance bond in the amount of 100% of the quotation, as well as a maintenance bond in the amount of 10% of the quotation which shall continue in existence for three (3) years after acceptance of the work and release of the performance bond.
+6. Should the solicitation pertain to the installation and/or maintenance of any form of infrastructure within the City, the solicitation shall inform the vendors that should they be the successful quoter, they will be required to provide a performance bond in the amount of 110% of the quotation, as well as a maintenance bond in the amount of 125% of the quotation which shall continue in existence for three (3) years after acceptance of the work and release of the performance bond.

-Quotation checklist for purchases in excess of $10,000 and under $25,000

-The following documents are included:

-□ A copy of the contractor’s insurance declaration page reflecting general liability coverage of at least $1 million per incident and $2 million in the aggregate, the existence of workers’ compensation insurance, as well as cyber security insurance if the project involves access to our computer system.

-□ A copy of their proposed contract should they be selected as the vendor.

-□ A duly executed E-Verify affidavit.

-□ A duly executed Iran affidavit.

-□ A duly executed W-9, if one is not already on file with the Clerk-Treasurer.

-Quotation checklist for purchases greater than $25,000 but less than $50,000

-The following documents are included:

-□ A copy of the contractor’s insurance declaration page reflecting general liability coverage of at least $1 million per incident and $2 million in the aggregate, the existence of workers’ compensation insurance, as well as cyber security insurance if the project involves access to our computer system.

-□ A copy of their proposed contract should they be selected as the vendor.

-□ A duly executed E-Verify affidavit.

-□ A duly executed Iran affidavit.

-□ A duly executed W-9, if one is not already on file with the Clerk-Treasurer.

-□ A bond or a cashier’s check in the amount of 5% of the total quotation.

-Quotation checklist for purchases greater than $50,000 but less than $150,000
+Quotation checklist for purchases and/or public works projects greater than $50,000 but less than $300,000

-The following documents are included:
+The following documents are to be included for quotations in regard to any public works project .In addition, for purchases of materials in excess of $150,000, but less than $300,000, notice of an invitation to bid must be published two times, seven days apart with the last publication being at least seven days before the deadline for the submission of bids.

 □ A current financial statement.